 - conduct in boarding, on and in alighting from a vehicle

 - duties of passengers

 - things brought onto the vehicle

 - enforcement procedures

-(Railways) it is an offence to fail to shut the gates at certain level crossings.
-The subject on summary conviction to a fine up to €1000.
+It is an offence to fail to shut the gates at certain level crossings.
+The subject of summary conviction is a fine of up to €1000.